imightbeamy/multi-touch-js/README.md

 Plug in your device and open `localhost:8000`!

-You should see the index of the test files, open it and you're rolling.
+You should see the index of the test files, open one and you're rolling.